Islandora/Alpaca/CONTRIBUTING.md

 ### Request a new feature

 To request a new feature you should [open an issue in the CLAW repository](https://github.com/Islandora-CLAW/CLAW/issues/new) or create a use case (see the _Use cases_ section above), and summarize the desired functionality.
-Prepend "Enhancement:" if creating an issue on the project repo, and "Use Case:" if creating a use case in the interest group repo.
+Prepend "Enhancement:" if creating an issue on the project repo, and "Use Case:" if creating a use case.

 ### Report a bug